← Back to blog

 However, it’s important to understand that without regeneration:

-• The existing texture remains visible, especially under certain lighting
+• The existing texture remains visible

 • Pigment retention can be less predictable